 Eric joined Watsi on November 5th, 2014.
 Eight years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,800 miles to support Sokvisal, a 23 year old man from Cambodia, to fund a joint stabilization procedure to use his arm again.
+Eric's most recent donation traveled 8,700 miles to support Alisa, a 2-week-old baby girl from Tanzania, to fund clubfoot repair surgery.

 Sokvisal is a 23-year-old man, living in Cambodia.
 He has three younger siblings - a brother, and two sisters - all of whom are in school.
 His father is a rainy day rice and vegetable farmer, while his mother is a teacher at a high school.
 Sokvisal enjoys reading and listening to music.
 Sokvisal was a student when in June 2019, he was involved in a motorcycle collision.
 He fractured several of the bones in his right arm, as well as his tibia.
 Sokvisal's family took him to Vietnam for treatment, where he underwent surgery to repair the fractures.
 In Cambodia, doctors attempted to treat his brachial plexus injury, but they were unsuccessful, leaving Sokvisal without the ability to move his right arm.
 He can't complete school or go to work, which has left him feeling very depressed.
 Sokvisal sought help from our medical partner, Children's Surgical Centre.
 Now he is scheduled to undergo surgery on November 3rd, at Kien Khleang National Rehabilitation Centre.
 Doctors hope they will be able to improve his overall finger and upper limb function.
 Sokvisal needs your help to raise the $600 to fund this life changing procedure.
 Sokvisal said: "After surgery, I hope I can use my right arm to be more independent."